Local Government Byelaws (Wales) Act 2012

-The Local Government Byelaws (Wales) Act 2012 (Deddf Is-ddeddfau Llywodraeth Leol (Cymru) 2012) (anaw 2) is an act of the National Assembly for Wales for giving local authorities in Wales the ability to make byelaws.
+The Local Government Byelaws (Wales) Act 2012 (anaw 2) (Deddf Is-ddeddfau Llywodraeth Leol (Cymru) 2012) is an act of the National Assembly for Wales for giving local authorities in Wales the ability to make byelaws.

 History

-The bill was referred to the supreme court which upheld it.
+The bill was referred to the Supreme Court which upheld it.
 Lady Hale noted "Constitutional adjudication is a new animal for us...
 [This case] comes before the [supreme] court, not in a concrete case, but as pure constitutional review along continental lines.
 This is, as far as I know, the first case in which this has happened.
 We are not used to deciding cases in the abstract, without reference to a particular set of facts."

-It was the first devolved bill to be referred to the Supreme Court before Royal assent.
+It was the first devolved bill to be referred to the Supreme Court before royal assent.

 Provisions

-The Act replaces the process for Welsh ministers and the UK ministers to approve byelaws made by local authorities in Wales.
+The act replaces the process for Welsh ministers and the UK ministers to approve byelaws made by local authorities in Wales.
 The Supreme Court ruled that the provisions removing powers of UK ministers were "incidental to" and "consequential on" the main purpose of the law, which was to remove powers of the Welsh ministers.